Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 - Domestic violence history

 The right online tools can reduce the amount of administrative cleanup you bring to a lawyer, but they do not replace attorneys entirely for complex situations.
-Many couples find a hybrid approach works well: use software for organization and draft preparation, then pay a lawyer for targeted legal judgment.
+Many couples use a hybrid approach: organize facts and draft documents in software, then pay a lawyer for targeted legal judgment before signing or filing.

 Ultimately, the best choice depends on your facts.
 For genuinely simple marriages with minimal assets and full agreement, a document-preparation service like CompleteCase may be enough.
 For couples dealing with real financial, parenting, or process complexity, Connecticut-specific workflow support is usually easier to live with than paperwork alone.